tnle07/Dimentare/README.md

 Turtle will proceed to draw shape.
 Program finishes with a Y or N prompt to restart.
 Restarts if Y. Otherwise, screen closes and project halts.

+Made by Tony Le, Andrea Francisco, and Naimur Abir.